Savage River State Forest: Watershed

-"The Savage River State Forest is located within six (6) of Maryland’s 8-digit watersheds.
-Those watersheds are Savage River, Upper North Branch of the Potomac and George’s Creek in the Chesapeake Bay Drainage and Casselman River, Youghiogheny River and Deep Creek Lake in the Ohio River.
-The majority of Savage River State Forest is located within the Savage River watershed (57.8%) with smaller amounts in George’s Creek (12.7%), Casselman River (17.9%) and Youghiogheny River (10.7%) watersheds.
-Very small amounts of the State Forest are located in Deep Creek Lake (0.4%) and Upper North Branch of the Potomac (0.6%) watersheds."
+Savage River State Forest spans six of Maryland's 8-digit watersheds.
+Three of these, the Savage River, Upper North Branch of the Potomac River, and George's Creek, drain into the Chesapeake Bay, while the remaining three, the Casselman River, Youghiogheny River, and Deep Creek Lake, belong to the Ohio River drainage.
+The largest share of the forest lies within the Savage River watershed, which contains 57.8% of the forest's area.
+The Casselman River watershed holds 17.9%, George's Creek 12.7%, and the Youghiogheny River 10.7%.
+The Upper North Branch of the Potomac and Deep Creek Lake watersheds each contain very small portions, at 0.6% and 0.4% respectively.